-I consider myself as a non-technical person when it comes to setting up VoIP equipment that requires more complex manual configuration (e.g. ... og telephone adapter also known as ATA).
-That is why I prefer using full service VoIP providers that offer 24/7 support and pre-configured ATAs for simple plug and play.
-Single box solutions such as Ooma Telo, netTalk DUO and magicJack are also good VoIP alternatives because they are almost as simple to set up and operate.
+I consider myself a non-technical person when it comes to setting up VoIP equipment.
+This requires a more complex manual configuration (e.g. analog telephone adapter also known as ATA).
+That is why I prefer using full-service VoIP providers that offer 24/7 support and pre-configured ATAs for simple plug and play.
+Single box solutions such as Ooma Telo, ezLinq, and magicJack are also good VoIP alternatives because they are almost as simple to set up and operate.
 However, I couldn’t help but wonder about the real effort required to configure my own ATA.
 To solve this mystery, I got an OBihai ATA so I could share my setup experience with you (useful tips included).

 While calls made between OBi ATAs are free, without a proper VoIP service subscription, OBi110 alone won’t allow me to make or receive calls from regular and mobile numbers, including 911.
 Therefore, a VoIP service provider is a must for both practical and safety reasons.
-The best place to research VoIP service providers in Canada is www.gonevoip.ca.
-The website contains over 400 VoIP service providers under one roof and clearly lists calling features and pricing from each VoIP provider.
-Combined with a large archive of user reviews, www.gonevoip.ca reduced my VoIP provider research time considerably.
+The best place to research VoIP Phone service providers in Canada is www.gonevoip.ca.
+The website contains over 600 service providers under one roof and clearly lists calling features and pricing from each VoIP provider.
+Combined with a large archive of user reviews, www.gonevoip.ca reduced my VoIP phone provider research time considerably.
 In the end, I decided to sign up with Callcentric which has a very good overall user rating and competitive pricing.
-Upon completing the sign up and ordering process in Callcentric’s website, I received a confirmation email which included a SIP login # that is crucial for configuring the OBi110 to work with Callcentric.
+Upon completing the signup and ordering process on Callcentric’s website, I received a confirmation email that included a SIP login # that is crucial for configuring the OBi110 to work with Callcentric.